-$E > 10^{20}$ eV particles are protons, Z = 1.
-Then the only plausible astrophysical sources with a high enough BL are (1) neutron stars ($B \sim 10^{13}$ G, $L \sim 10^{6}$ cm), (2) active galactic nuclei $(B \sim 10^4 \text{ G}, L \sim 10^{14} \text{ cm})$, and (3) clusters of galaxies $(B \sim 10^{-6} \text{ G}, L \sim 10^{23-24} \text{ cm})$.
-Clusters of galaxies are not especially promising, because in the time that the particle would take to be accelerated to the required energies, photopion losses would dominated.
-The maximum energy then turns out to be about 1019 eV.
+Nonetheless, let us suppose that $E > 10^{20}$ eV particles are protons and thus have Z = 1.
+Then the only plausible astrophysical sources with a high enough BL are (1) neutron stars $(B \sim 10^{13} \text{ G}, L \sim 10^{6} \text{ cm}), (2)$ active galactic nuclei $(B \sim 10^{4} \text{ G}, L \sim 10^{14} \text{ cm}),$ and (3) clusters of galaxies ( $B \sim 10^{-6}$ G, $L \sim 10^{23-24}$ cm).
+Clusters of galaxies are not especially promising, because in the time that the particle would take to be accelerated to the required energies, photopion losses would dominate.
+The maximum energy then turns out to be about 10 eV.
 Radio lobes of AGN may do it, but sources are few and far between.
-The nearest one is M87 in the Virgo cluster, which is 15 Mpc away.
+The nearest one is M87 in the Virgo cluster, which is 16 Mpc away.
 If a single source like this is the cause of the UHECRs, the intergalactic magnetic fields must be large enough to scramble the arrival directions.
 Ask class: if the central regions of AGN or the region near neutron stars is the source, what are some of the problems?
 If the central regions of AGN are the source, there are two problems.
 First, enough of these exist than the GZK cutoff should be visible.
 Second, the high radiation intensity environments are deadly for high-energy particles (energy losses are tremendous, via many processes).
 Neutron stars also face this problem, in spades because their magnetic fields are high enough that many of the processes in ultrastrong fields (e.g., trident pair production) can decrease the energy significantly within a few Compton wavelengths.
 It may be that iron nuclei "surf" field lines away from the star, avoiding some of the loss processes, but there are many things that can go wrong.

 All of these processes therefore face difficulties, although maybe not insurmountable difficulties.
-Note, however, that if large-area detectors such as the Pierre Auger experiment detect much higher energy cosmic rays (10^{22-23} eV, for example) then the sources discussed above no longer have enough energy to generate them, and some other process must be considered.
+Note, however, that if large-area detectors detect much higher energy cosmic rays $(10^{22-23} \text{ eV})$ , for example) then the sources discussed above no longer have enough energy to generate them, and some other process must be considered.